lkubb/continuity.nvim/README.md

 end

 --- Save data for a window.
 Called when `is_win_supported` returned true.
---- Note: Continuity does not focus tabs or windows during session save,
+--- Note: Finni does not focus tabs or windows during session save,
 ---       so the current window/buffer will most likely be a different one than `winid`.
 ---@param winid integer
 ---@return any